oauthstuff/draft-oauth-rar/main.md

 ```
 ## Relationship to "scope" parameter {#scope}

-`authorization_details` can be used besides the `scope` request parameter or as a replacement.
-If both parameters are used in the same request, the authorization a client asks for is determined by the combination of both parameter values.
+`authorization_details` and `scope` can be used in the same authorization request for carrying independent authorization requirements.

+The AS MUST keep both requirements sets separate when reflecting this data to the client and passing this data through to resource servers.

+For user convenience, the AS is supposed to merge the requirements when asking the user for consent.

 ### Scope value "openid" and "claims" parameter